google/gvisor/content/docs/user_guide/platforms.md

 If you are using a virtual machine you will need to make sure that nested virtualization is configured.
-Here are links to documents on how to set up nested virtualization in several popular environments.
+Here are links to documents on how to set up nested virtualization in several popular environments:

  * Google Cloud: [Enabling Nested Virtualization for VM Instances][nested-gcp]
  * Microsoft Azure: [How to enable nested virtualization in an Azure VM][nested-azure]